buuuuulat/pytorch_policy_gradients/README.md

 3. Rewrite `algorithms/reinforce.py` ✅
 4. Rewrite `algorithms/baseline.py` ✅
 5. Implement `algorithms/a2c` ✅
-6. Add A2C to README.md WIP
+6. Add A2C to README.md
+7. Add vec env support for A2C
-7. Implement PPO and SAC
+8. Implement PPO and SAC

 ---